jjiunnbeh/KeepNotes/README.md

 **To run the application:**
 First, clone the repository into your local device.
+Change the directory to your working directory.

 Then
 In the terminal: